The kingdom (Dalu) of Todo was located on the island of Flores, District Manggarai, prov. Nusa Tenggara Timur. 16th Century.

-Robert MZ Lawang of the University of Indonesia (UI), mentions, that Todo was one of 3 Dalu, located in West Manggarai, which was directly under the control of the ‘king of Naib’.
+Robert MZ Lawang of the University of Indonesia (UI), mentions, that Bajo was one of 3 Dalu, located in West Manggarai, which was directly under the control of the ‘king of Naib’.
 The Naib king was the representative of the Sultan of Bima and he was located in Reo and Pota, North Manggarai.
-The other 2 Dalu were Cibal and Bajo.
+The other Dalu were Todo and Cibal.

 Dalu was an administrative system of the Sultanate of Bima that was associated with tax withdrawal in the form of slaves (taki mendi tax).
 In 1660, hundreds of Manggarai workers supplied by Bima arrived in Batavia to be employed as Dutch slaves.
 Manggarai workers who were described as good-hearted, hard-working and cheap-paid workers.
 Below the Dalu, there wa the ‘gelarang’ which was the head of the lower administrative area.
 The Dalu and Gelarang, are Bima’s remains in the socio-political structure of the Manggarai region.

-Todo in the western region of Manggarai was called Dalu Bajo (around Mata Wae and Desa Bajo).
-In the map of Bima’s administration, Dalu Todo was direct-controlled “naib Reo”.
-Dalu refered to the people and territory of his power.
+In Bima’s administration, Dalu Bajo was one of the direct-controlled “naib Reo” in addition to other parts of the Eye Wae to Lambaleda (North East Manggarai) range.
+Dalu, was refered to the people and territory of his power.
 In the past, there were three big Dalu: Cibal, Todo and Bajo, because they were directly under the naib.

 Todo was a Dalu (kingdom) in the Manggarai region of the island of Flores.